Learn more about how our community’s collective effort can prevent and contain the spread of the virus...

 How can I test my water for Arsenic?

-Arsenic testing of private drinking water wells can be undertaken via a private licenced environmental laboratory on a fee-for-service basis.
+Arsenic testing of private drinking water wells can be undertaken via a private licensed environmental laboratory on a fee-for-service basis.
 There are several in the region.
-They can be found in the Yellow Pages under ‘laboratories’ or by visiting the Ministry of Environment and Climate Change (MOECC) website www.ontario.ca/page/list-licensed-laboratories
+They can be found in the Yellow Pages under ‘laboratories’ or by visiting the Ontario Ministry of the Environment, Conservation and Parks website www.ontario.ca/page/list-licensed-laboratories

 Private wells with arsenic concentrations above the provincial standard can be reduced via three recognised options: reverse osmosis, anionic exchange, and iron oxide.
 All options have advantages and disadvantages and should be considered on a site-specific basis due to variations in groundwater chemistry.
 Public Health Services advises that a rural water treatment specialist with a good knowledge of water chemistry testing and with the ability to conduct groundwater chemistry testing of the client’s water be consulted on the type of system best suited for a particular well.